Thorbias/brainbug/bazzite.md

 Turns out it was directly related to my settings in coreCTL which also caused the poor performance -.- -> learning: either set performance mode to automatic or off...
 Just found the problem by taking it piece by piece and shutting down all other services/apps that I installed which where running in the background like steam, synology and coreCTL...
 Again it was a pure use fault and Bazzite is doin fine.
 Now I am happy and I really like the look and feel of Bazzite!

+Current Issue: No Voice Output in Discord!
+A strange bug occured out of nowhere.
+Discord voice output just stopped working.
+No matter which output device or headset I am using.
+Other users can still hear me.
+The voice check also does not give any output but shows mic activity.
+All system and other discord sounds like notifications and also ingame sound is working properly.
+Until now I could not find the root cause.
+But using Discord on the browser just works fine.
+Also under windows there are no issues with the discord client.
+I de-installed and re-installed the discord flathub client without success.
+For now I am moving to webcord client which works like the web client just fine.
+Only downside: I have no custom keybindings.